RevenueHunt/docs/docs/how-to-guides/how-to-send-result-emails-from-custom-server.md

 ## Troubleshooting: Common SMTP Connection Issues

+- **Test Credentails with Thrid Party Tool**: Utilize third-party tools like [GMass SMTP Test](https://www.gmass.co/smtp-test) for SMTP settings verification.
+If the credentials work there, they will also work in our app.
+Should you encounter issues, consult with your developer or SMTP service provider.
 - **SMTP Settings Not Working**: Ensure correctness with third-party tools.
 If issues persist, verify with your SMTP provider.
 - **Office 365 Email Blocking**: Contact support to whitelist necessary IP if emails are not sending.
 - **Google Workspace SMTP Failure**: Check if 2FA is enabled and correct app password is used.
 SMTP port 587 or 465 should work; if not, retry or check Google's support for updates.